willkg/douglas/docs/deploy_paste.rst

 .. _deploy-paste-chapter:

 ================================
- Deploying Pyblosxom with Paste
+ Deploying Douglas with Paste
 ================================

 Summary
 =======

-Pyblosxom 1.4 and later support Paste.
-This document covers installing and using Pyblosxom with Paste.
+Douglas 1.4 and later support Paste.
+This document covers installing and using Douglas with Paste.

 This installation assumes you have some understanding of Python Paste.
 If this doesn't sound like you, then you can read up on Paste on the